JaneliaSciComp/G4_Display_Tools/docs/protocol-designer.md

 LED screen arenas come in three row screens and four row screens.
 Which patterns you can use are determined by the screen size, so be sure to check what type of arena you're using.

-Notice the radio button at the center left of the application indicating *3 Row Screen*{:.gui-btn} or *4 Row Screen*{:.gui-btn}.
+Notice the radio button at the center left of the application indicating _3 Row Screen_{:.gui-btn} or _4 Row Screen_{:.gui-btn}.
 Set this to the correct screen size that corresponds with your [hardware setup]({{site.baseurl}}/docs/g4_assembly.html) before doing anything else.
 This setting will become disabled as soon as you import a folder, so if it is incorrect when you import, you will need to restart the application.

 ## Verify your settings are correct

 The next step after verifying your screen size is to verify your settings are correct.
-Click *File*{:.gui-btn} > *Settings*{:.gui-btn} to open up your settings window.
+Click _File_{:.gui-btn} → _Settings_{:.gui-btn} to open up your settings window.
 It should look like this:

 ![G4 Protocol Designer Settings window](assets/protocol-designer_settings.png){:.pop}

-The first field in the settings panel reads *Configuration file location:*{:.gui-txt} If the path to the configuration file is incorrect, please update it by using the associated browse button or by typing the correct path into the field.
+The first field in the settings panel reads _Configuration file location:_{:.gui-txt} If the path to the configuration file is incorrect, please update it by using the associated browse button or by typing the correct path into the field.

-*Note that if your configuration file location was incorrect, the Designer may have failed to open, and you may have gotten a matlab error indicating it could not find the configuration file.
+Note: that if your configuration file location was incorrect, the Designer may have failed to open, and you may have gotten a matlab error indicating it could not find the configuration file.
 If this is the case, open the file `G4_Display_Tools\G4_Protocol_Designer_Settings.m` and replace the current configuration file path manually with the correct one.
 Please note that this file is set up like a text file - you are not setting a variable.
-Simply replace the actual path text with the new path, without changing any spaces or other characters in the file.*
+Simply replace the actual path text with the new path, without changing any spaces or other characters in the file.
+{:.warning}

-*Note too that the Designer will make changes to the configuration file based on your selections when creating an experiment.
+Note too that the Designer will make changes to the configuration file based on your selections when creating an experiment.
 Depending on where your configuration file is saved, you may need admin priveleges on the computer to make these edits.
 If you get an error along the lines of `Error using fileread.
 Could not open file HHMI Panels Configuration.ini`, please make sure your account is able to make changes to the configuration file.
-An easy way to test this is to open the configuration file separately in a text editor and try to save a change.*
+An easy way to test this is to open the configuration file separately in a text editor and try to save a change.
+{:.info}

 ## Run, Plotting, and Processing